 - Short-term marriages and civil unions – Married and civil union couples who’ve been together less than three years are covered by the Act.
 But in some cases, the family home, car and so on may be divided according to each person’s contributions to the relationship (including non-financial contributions), rather than being shared equally.
 See “Short-term relationships: When the Act applies” below

 - Short-term de facto relationships usually not covered – De facto couples who’ve been together for less than three years usually aren’t covered by the Act at all.
 This means that the ordinary rules of property ownership will decide what each person is entitled to.
 But there are some exceptions to this.
-And for information about exactly what a “de facto relationship” is under the Property (Relationships) Act, see “What is a “de facto relationship” under the Property (Relationships) Act”.
+And for information about exactly what a “de facto relationship” is under the Property (Relationships) Act, see “What is a “de facto relationship” in the “Relationships and breakups” chapter.

 Making your own agreement